LukasBombach/LukasBombach.github.io/_posts/2015-04-06-videos-with-node-webkit.md

 </object>
 {% endhighlight %}

 This will add a rounded rectangle at the bottom of your player, click it to pause and unpause the video.
-This tutorial should not be about how to write QML, but the basics are that QML contains of nested objects, in this case a `VlcVideoSurface` containing a `Rectangle` containing a `MouseArea`.
+This tutorial will teach you how to write QML, but the basics are that QML contains of nested objects, in this case a `VlcVideoSurface` containing a `Rectangle` containing a `MouseArea`.
 Each object can reference its parent and using the `anchor` attributes position itself relative to it.
 You can find a very nice article explaining the basics of writing QML on WebChimera's wiki on GitHub: [https://github.com/RSATom/WebChimera/wiki/Getting-started-with-QML](https://github.com/RSATom/WebChimera/wiki/Getting-started-with-QML)

 ## Implementing an interface using HTML, CSS & JavaScript